orkzking/codeExampleCollection/README.md

 # codeExampleCollection
-This repo is a collection of different personal projects
+This repo is a collection of different personal projects.
+## structure
+The projects are seperated in directories by their respective languare used.